wp-plugins/subscribe2/ReadMe.txt

 == Frequently Asked Questions ==

-= Where else can I get help? =
+= Where can I get help? =
 So, you've downloaded the plugin an it isn't doing what you expect.
-First you should read the documentation.
+First you should read the included documentation.
 There is a ReadMe.txt file and a PDF startup guide installed with the plugin.

 Next you could search in the [Subscribe2 Forum](http://getsatisfaction.com/subscribe2/), the [WordPress forums](http://wordpress.org/support/) or the [Subscribe2 blog FAQs](http://subscribe2.wordpress.com/category/faq/).

 No joy there?
 Well, if you can't find an answer to your question you can get [paid support](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2387904) by donating at least £20 to the plugin author.

+= Where can I get more information about the plugin features? =

+A comprehensive guide that covers many, if not all, of the Subscribe2 features is available to purchase from the [iAssistant](http://the-iassistant.com/subscribe2-guide/)

 == Screenshots ==